-"What symptoms should I tell my doctor about at my glaucoma consultation?
+"What symptoms should I tell my doctor about at my glaucoma consultation?"

 After my consultation I experienced worsening eye pain.
 I am a 50 year old woman.
 Is there anything else I should mention?

 All of these symptoms would be very concerning and would suggest an true eye emergency.
 So if you are having these symptoms, then you would need to go see your eye doctor or go to the emergency room for evaluation immediately.
 If on the other hand you have open angle glaucoma and are experiencing more of a eye irritation or vague discomfort rather than true eye pain, this could be just a side effect of the eyedrops your doctor has you using.
 You should mention these side effects to your doctor as soon as possible to see what they think but you should not discontinue the medications abruptly without talking first to the doctor.
 Start by talking to your eye doctor and if you are worried at all, go to the emergency room.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.